Lennartstachowiak/ai50/README.md

 Children inherit one copy of the GJB2 gene from each parent.
 If a parent has two copies of the mutated gene, the child will have it too.
 If the parent has no copies, the child won't have it.
 If the parent has one copy, the child has a 50% chance of inheriting it.
 The gene can also mutate further and change the likelihood of hearing impairment.

-We can create a Bayesian Network to model these relationships.
 Each family member has a Gene variable (0, 1, or 2 copies) and a Trait variable (yes or no for hearing impairment).
 Genes affect the probability of having a particular trait, and the child's genes depend on the genes of their parents.

 ### _How to start:_